parse-community/docs/_includes/android/files.md

 ## The ParseFile

-`%{ParseFile}` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `%{ParseObject}`.
+`ParseFile` lets you store application files in the cloud that would otherwise be too large or cumbersome to fit into a regular `ParseObject`.
 The most common use case is storing images but you can also use it for documents, videos, music, and any other binary data (up to 10 megabytes).

-Getting started with `%{ParseFile}` is easy.
-First, you'll need to have the data in `byte[]` form and then create a `%{ParseFile}` with it.
+Getting started with `ParseFile` is easy.
+First, you'll need to have the data in `byte[]` form and then create a `ParseFile` with it.
 In this example, we'll just use a string:

 ```java
 byte[] data = "Working at Parse is great!".getBytes();